SciCompKL/derivgrind/README.md

 It has been implemented in the [Valgrind](https://valgrind.org/) framework for building dynamic analysis tools.

-For more information, you may have a look at our papers:
+For more information beyond this [README.md](README.md), you may have a look at our papers:
 - M. Aehle, J. Blühdorn, M. Sagebaum, N. R. Gauger: *Forward-Mode Automatic Differentiation of Compiled Programs*. [arXiv:2209.01895](https://arxiv.org/abs/2209.01895), 2022.
 - M. Aehle, J. Blühdorn, M. Sagebaum, N. R. Gauger: *Reverse-Mode Automatic Differentiation of Compiled Programs*. [arXiv:2212.13760](https://arxiv.org/abs/2212.13760), 2022.